 - If a flaky DIY security system generates false alarms that result in unnecessary response by emergency services, in many communities you may be liable for significant fines.

 - Buying a bargain do-it-yourself system from a local big box store will probably not qualify you for home insurance premium discounts that are typically available to persons who opt for a professionally installed, locally monitored system.

-For more facts to compare and contrast DIY home alarm systems with more professional alternatives, contact Canadian Security Team.
+For more facts to compare and contrast DIY home alarm systems with more professional alternatives, contact Alliance Security Team.